ufuksfk/ufuksfk.com/src/content/projects/project-2.md

     alt: Project preview
 ---

 **Project Overview:**
-I had been working as an Embedded System Engineer for almost 18 months in ABE Teknoloji, located in Istanbul.
+I worked as an **Embedded Systems Engineer** at **ABE Teknoloji** in Istanbul for nearly 18 months.

-When I started, the company had an FM Radio Retransmission System, already installed in 5 highway tunnels.
-With me and our team, we upgraded this device into a more industrial and compact form factor.
-We worked on the software, hardware, industrial design, and GUI.
+At the time, the company had an FM Radio Retransmission System already deployed in 5 highway tunnels.
+Together with the team, we redesigned and upgraded the system into a more **compact, industrial-grade form factor**.
+Our work spanned software, hardware, industrial design, and GUI development.

-The device is simply getting an on-air FM signal and retransmitting it into the tunnel.
-It can also interfere with the signal and broadcast live and recorded announcements.
-It can work up to 64 channels and can be a transmitter, receiver, or transceiver thanks to its modular design.
+The device receives on-air FM signals and retransmits them into tunnels using **leaky feeder coaxial antennas** (already installed for communication coverage).
+It also allows **live or recorded voice announcements** to override the signal when needed.
+Thanks to its **modular architecture**, the system can operate across **up to 64 channels** and be configured as a **transmitter, receiver, or full transceiver**.

+---

-## Key Outcomes
+## ✅ Key Outcomes

-1. Create a visually stunning and user-friendly device that fits to industry standards (3U rack cabinet unit)
+1. Designed a compact, visually refined 3U rack-mountable device that meets industrial standards
-2. Backend structure is moved from stationary computer to industrial SBC inside of device.
+2. Migrated the backend from a stationary PC to an **embedded industrial SBC** inside the device
-3. All circuit designs and general system design is restructured to be as modular as possible.
+3. Restructured the circuit and system architecture to enable **full modularity**

+---

-## Technology Stack
+## 🛠️ Technology Stack

 - **Chipsets:** MSP430, SiTime SI4721, Odroid SBC
 - **Industrial GUI:** Python, Flask, Bootstrap 4, Embedded Linux